 Insurance companies typically aim to pay less out of their own pocket whenever possible.
-As a result, most Long-Term Disability (LTD) policies will require you to apply for Social Security Disability Insurance (SSDI) benefits and, if you are approved for SSDI benefits, the insurance company will then look to offset your long-term disability benefits with your Social Security Disability benefits.
-For example, if you were receiving $1,500 in monthly long-term disability benefits and are approved for $500 in Social Security Disability benefits, your insurance company will start paying you $1,000 in monthly Long-Term Disability benefits because you are receiving the remainder of your benefit from Social Security Disability.
+As a result, most long-term disability (LTD) policies will require you to apply for Social Security Disability Insurance (SSDI) benefits and, if you are approved for SSDI benefits, the insurance company will then look to offset your long-term disability benefits with your Social Security Disability benefits.
+For example, if you were receiving $1,500 in monthly long-term disability benefits and are approved for $500 in Social Security Disability benefits, then your insurance company will start paying you $1,000 in monthly long-term disability benefits because you are receiving the remainder of your benefit from Social Security Disability.

 Additionally, the insurance company will often request the documents and medical records that were part of your SSDI claim.
 Thus, it is important to keep your Social Security Disability application consistent with your long-term disability claim.

 Reduced Long-Term Disability Benefits If You Do Not Apply for Social Security Disability

 Many long-term disability policies will require you to go through all available levels of appeal for your SSDI claim.
 You should read your policy carefully to understand how far you need to take your SSDI application if your initial application is not approved.

 The insurance company may offset your future LTD benefits based on your estimated SSDI benefits if you do not adhere to the LTD policy’s SSDI application requirements, either by not applying for SSDI at all or by not pursuing all levels of appeal if your SSDI claim is denied.

 The Insurance Company Offered a Company to Assist Me With My SSDI Claim, Should I Use Them?